Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Algorithms, instances and cost model

 \subsection{Cost model}

 The cost of the classical SAT solver will simply be the measured runtime.
-For the quantum algorithms, we compute (an upper bound on) the query complexity, which for the considered algorithms can be directly translated to the \emph{$T$-count} or \emph{$T$-depth}, due to the results in Ref.~\cite{campbell2019applying}.
+For the quantum algorithms, we evaluate a query complexity upper bound for the given SAT instance, which for the considered algorithms can be directly translated to the \emph{$T$-count} or \emph{$T$-depth}, due to the results in Ref.~\cite{campbell2019applying}.
 While Ref.~\cite{campbell2019applying} takes $T$-depth of the resulting quantum circuit as their measure of complexity, we instead optimize for the both the $T$-count and $T$-depth.
 Let us summarize briefly what these two measures are.

 We assume the quantum circuit implementing the algorithm is decomposed in Clifford, Toffoli and $T$-gates, and will be encoded using the surface code~\cite{fowler2012surface}.
 Clifford gates can be implemented using state injection, which can be done parallel to the implementation of a subsequent Tofolli or $T$ gate.
 Since Toffoli gates can be implemented using a single layer of $T$ gates~\cite{selinger2013quantum} (using a total of 7 $T$-gates), Ref.~\cite{campbell2019applying} argues that the only relevant gate count for this cost model is then the so-called \emph{$T$-depth} of the circuit, which is defined as the total number of groups of $T$-gates which can be performed simultaneously.
 By using time-optimal methods~\cite{fowler2012time}, $T$-gates can be implemented fault-tolerantly using a state injection technique where a $T$-state is prepared offline.
 This comes at the cost of a huge overhead in the total number of qubits that are needed, but this means that every single layer of $T$-gates can be implemented at a time roughly on the order of the measurement time.
 Hence, the total time cost in this model is simply assumed to be the $T$-depth multiplied by the measurement cost.
 They also assume that repetitions of the quantum algorithms (to amplify success probability) are done in parallel, adding nothing to the total runtime.
 By considering measurement times of $10^{-7},10^{-8}$ and $10^{-9}$ seconds (which they call plausible, realistic, and optimistic) they give indications of the quantum runtime.